kornysietsma/polyglot-code-scanner/README.md

 # Language-Agnostic Toxicity Indicators

+## WARNING - readme is out of date

+I've been making changes, need to clean up lots of docs.

+I only really pushed because I realised that I foolishly pushed code using a client's email address!
+(I wasn't using this at a client site, but I globally changed my git email - foolish move, never do this)

+Thankfully following <https://help.github.com/en/github/using-git/changing-author-info> let me remove these from history.

+If you cloned/forked this repo in the last year you might have some history glitches!
+I hope not.
+I don't think people are cloning this much :)

+More docs coming soon!

+--

 Version 0.0.1 - early in-dev version

 This is part of a growing set of tools to help us identify toxic code in large codebases,